John J. Gilligan

-John Joyce “Jack” Gilligan (March 22, 1921 – August 26, 2013) was an American World War II veteran, educator and Democratic politician from the state of Ohio who served as a U.S. Representative and as the 62nd governor of Ohio from 1971 to 1975.
-He was the father of Kathleen Sebelius, who later served as governor of Kansas and United States Secretary of Health and Human Services.
+John Joyce "Jack" Gilligan (March 22, 1921 – August 26, 2013) was an American politician who served as the 62nd governor of Ohio from 1971 to 1975.
+A member of the Democratic Party, he previously represented Ohio's 1st congressional district in the U.S. House of Representatives from 1965 to 1967 and later served as the 6th administrator of the United States Agency for International Development.
+Gilligan was a World War II veteran and the father of Kathleen Sebelius, who served as governor of Kansas and United States Secretary of Health and Human Services.

 Early life

 Gilligan was born in Cincinnati, Ohio, the son of Harry Gilligan, a funeral home operator, and his wife, Blanche.
 His twin sister was Jeanne Joyce Gilligan.
 His family was Irish Catholic.
-He graduated from St. Xavier High School in 1939, the University of Notre Dame in 1943 and the University of Cincinnati College of Law in 1947, serving in between in the United States Navy during World War II in the Atlantic, Pacific and Mediterranean as a destroyer gunnery officer.
+He graduated from St. Xavier High School in 1939, the University of Notre Dame in 1943 and the University of Cincinnati College of Law in 1947.
+In between his degrees, he served in the United States Navy during World War II in the Atlantic, Pacific and Mediterranean as a destroyer gunnery officer.

 Career

 After the war, Gilligan returned to Cincinnati to teach literature at Xavier University from 1948 to 1953.

-He also served as member of the Cincinnati city council from 1953 to 1963, and was a candidate for Ohio Congressman-at-Large in 1962.
+He also served as member of the Cincinnati City Council from 1953 to 1963, and was a candidate for Ohio Congressman-at-Large in 1962.

-U. S. Representative and Senate campaign

-In 1964, he was elected to the Eighty-ninth Congress as a representative for Ohio's 1st district, serving from January 3, 1965 – January 3, 1967.
-Gilligan narrowly lost his re-election bid to the Ninetieth Congress in 1966 to Republican Robert Taft Jr. after the Republican-controlled Ohio General Assembly redrew his district to favor the Republican Party.
-In 1968, Gilligan defeated sitting U.S. Senator Frank J. Lausche in the Democratic primary; however, he narrowly lost in the general election to Republican William B. Saxbe after Lausche declined to support him in the general election.
+In 1964, he was elected to the 89th United States Congress as a representative for Ohio's 1st congressional district, serving from January 3, 1965, to January 3, 1967.
+Gilligan narrowly lost his re-election bid in 1966 to Republican Robert Taft Jr. after the Republican-controlled Ohio General Assembly redrew his district to favor the Republican Party.
+In 1968, Gilligan defeated sitting U.S. Senator Frank Lausche in the Democratic primary, but narrowly lost in the general election to Republican William B. Saxbe after Lausche declined to support him in the general election.

-Governor of Ohio

-Gilligan won election for governor of Ohio in 1970, defeating Republican state Auditor Roger Cloud by 342,903 votes, and serving from 1971 to 1975.
+Gilligan won election for governor of Ohio in 1970, defeating Republican state auditor Roger Cloud by 342,903 votes, and serving from 1971 to 1975.
 His signature achievement in office was the creation of Ohio's state income tax.
-Gilligan was seen as a favorite to win a second term but lost re-election in an upset in the strongly Democratic Watergate year of 1974 to former Republican governor James A. Rhodes (who had been barred from running in 1970 due to term limits) by only 11,488 votes.
+Gilligan was seen as a favorite to win a second term in the 1974 Ohio gubernatorial election, a year that strongly favored Democrats following the Watergate scandal, but narrowly lost re-election in an upset to former Republican governor Jim Rhodes (who had been barred from running in 1970 due to term limits) by only 11,488 votes.
 The backlash of big business against Gilligan and in favor of Rhodes was seen by many as the reason for his defeat.